johnbumgarner/newspaper3_usage_overview/README.md

 <p align="justify">
 <i>Newspaper3k</i> uses the <i>Python requests</i> module to make a connection request to a news website. <i>Python requests</i> allows connections to have HTTP headers information and <i>Newspaper3k</i> includes this capability within its code base.
 These <i>Newspaper3k</i> configuration parameters include: sending a browser's user agent string as part of the request, establishing a connection timeout period (in seconds) and using proxies.

-Some website queried with <i>Newspaper3k</i> will send back status response code indicating a problem with the conenction.
-These status response code include:
+Some websites queried with <i>Newspaper3k</i> will send back status response code indicating that there was a problem with the connection.
+These status response codes include:

 - HTTP 400 Bad Request error
 - HTTP 403 Forbidden client error